Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 \paragraph{Random Perturbation} Hoang et al.~\cite{hoang_gait_2015} propose a fuzzy commitment scheme based on Bose– [0]Chaudhuri–Hocquenghem (BCH) codes for storing accelerometer gait templates.
 After the feature extraction and binarization of the accelerometer data the reliable bits are extracted.
 These bits are then XORed with the BCH encoded secret key to gain the secure $\gamma$.
 Additionally to the $\gamma$, the hash of the secret key and some helper data are stored.
 During the authentication phase, the extracted reliable bits are XORed with the secure $\gamma$ and then decoded with BCH.
 The result can then be hashed and compared to the hash of the secret key.

 \paragraph{Noise Injection} The influence of noise injection on the performance of accelerometer/gyroscope authentication systems was studied by Matovu et al.~\cite{matovu_jekyll_2018}.
-For their approach, they generate a time series of noise values drawn from a uniform distribution and then merge the original time series with the generated one.
-The two traits evaluated are gait and handwriting.
+For their approach, they generate a time series of noise values drawn from a uniform distribution and then merge the original time series with the generated one.\del{ The two traits evaluated are gait and handwriting.}

 A noise injection approach for gait in videos was developed by Tieu et al.~\cite{tieu_approach_2017}.
 They use a convolutional neural network (CNN) to mix the gait of a second person (noise gait) into the original gait.
 In the first step, the silhouette for both the original and noise gait is extracted from a black and white representation of the input videos.
 The noise gait is selected hereby to have the same size and view angle as the original gait to achieve a more natural result.
 The silhouettes are then fed into the CNN which uses shared weights networks to abstract them and then merges the abstracted representations via a third network.
 In a post-processing step, the original gait is replaced with the newly merged gait.
-The authors further improve their method in~\cite{tieu_spatio-temporal_2019}.
+Depending on the view angle they achieve identification rates between 20\% and 1\%.
+The authors further improve their method in a follow up paper~\cite{tieu_spatio-temporal_2019}.
 Here the noise gait is generated via a generative adversarial network (GAN) that takes Gaussian noise as input and outputs noise silhouette.
 Instead of using a CNN they then use a self-growing and pruning GAN (SP-GAN) to fuse the noise and original gait.
-Further, they propose an approach to colorize the resulting black and white silhouette.
-In ~\cite{tieu_rgb_2019} it is proposed to use a deep convolutional GAN to fuse original and noise gait.
+Here the identification accuracy was between 30\% and 10\%.
+Further, they propose an approach to colorize the resulting black and white silhouette~\cite{tieu_color_2020}. \del{ In ~\cite{tieu_rgb_2019} it is proposed to use a deep convolutional GAN to fuse original and noise gait which is further improved by transferring the colors without ground truth~\cite{tieu_color_2020}.} Hanisch et al.~\cite{Understanding_Hanisch_2023} investigated multiple anonymization techniques to protect identity and gender of walkers recorded via motion capture suits.
+One of their techniques was to add Laplace noise to all body positions of the walker, however their results show that effectively anonymizing was not possible without destroying the utility (measured as naturalness via a user study).